By the year 2022, most civil disputes in England and Wales will be resolved through an online court.

 The first is improving the administration of justice.
 That is simply making it more efficient and sensitive to the needs of those who are caught up in it, many of them not voluntarily.
 The second is widening access to justice, essentially making it easier for people to bring proceedings.
 The third is improving the conditions for those who use and work in our courts and in the tribunal system.

 To bring them up to date, Lord Burnett sent all judicial office-holders in England and Wales a note explaining how the reforms would affect them and seeking their views.
-Though these papers were not designed for wider publication, the judges made sure that they were seen by commentators and I shall summarise them later in this paper.

 Lord Burnett realised that the judiciary was unsettled and his senior colleagues, the heads of division, tried to reassure the judges for whom they were each responsible.
 “There should be no reason in principle to fear greater digital working in the civil jurisdiction,” said Sir Terence Etherton, head of civil justice.
 “Civil is some way behind other parts of the court service in the use of digital working.
 In crime, the digital case system means that paper has all but been eliminated in Crown Court hearings.
 Although the system has had — and continues to have — its teething problems, most Crown Court judges would say that it is a significant improvement.”8